What are Hand-Held Brushes, Their Applications, and Types? Skip to content

 Brass Scratch Brushes

 Brass is the softest metal of those three choices, which suggests it won't work on more challenging surfaces but is gentle enough to figure on softer metals without damage.
-A Brass Brush is rust-resistant, which can last longer, and you don't need to worry about flakes of the brass left behind to make a rusted surface within the future (after-rust).
+A Brass Brush is rust-resistant, which can last longer, and you don't need to worry about flakes of the brass left behind to make a rusted surface in the future (after-rust).

 Also, it doesn't generate sparks when scratching against another metal surface.
 It could be the selection for those working in environments where sparks can become a hazard.